online marriage counselling - jealousy

-Marriage Counselling and Couples Therapy: Dealing with Jealousy
+Online or In-Person Marriage Counselling and Couples Therapy to Overcome Jealousy

 What is Jealousy?

 Several approaches have been advanced to explain jealousy.
-For example, a bio-psychological approach links jealousy to the effects of the neurotransmitter serotonin, deficient self–esteem and increased dependency.
-The psychodynamic view provides a fascinating concept of jealousy founded on notions of ambivalent/insecure attachment, projection, paranoid imagination and disturbed object relation.
+For example, a bio-psychological approach links it to the effects of the neurotransmitter serotonin, deficient self–esteem and increased dependency.
+The psychodynamic view provides a fascinating concept of jealousy founded on notions of ambivalent and insecure attachment, projection, paranoid imagination and disturbed object relation.
 Evolutionary theory claims that jealousy is a behavioural response developed to protect a relationship.

-Indeed, jealousy serves as a vital adaptive function for people—vigilance over and safeguarding our valuable relationships.
+Indeed, jealousy serves as a vital adaptive function for people.
+It safeguards our valuable relationships.
 However, pathological jealousy can be problematic.
-This type of jealousy refers to an obsession with the partner’s potential unfaithfulness.
+This type of response refers to an obsession with the partner’s potential unfaithfulness.
 Pathologically jealous individuals may be disproportionately preoccupied with the probable unfaithfulness of their partner or have intrusive ideas about their partner’s previous relationships.
 Likewise, a continuing romantic curiosity about an ex-partner may indicate pathological jealousy.

-Finally, a cognitive-behavioural model of jealousy (Leahy & Tirch, 2008) posits that jealousy is a type of worry, characterised as restless, infuriated worry.
+A cognitive behavioural model of Leahy & Tirch (2008) posits that jealousy is a type of worry, characterised as restless, infuriated worry.
 The model features the following essential concepts:

 Cognitive Distortions and Hyperawareness of Threats